enso-org/enso/docs/distribution/nightly.md

 However, when a nightly build is triggered (by any of the two above conditions), it will only proceed if there are any changes.
-That is, if the current commit is the same as the one used for the previous nightly build, the build will not proceed, because there are no changes.
+That is, if the current commit is the same as the one used for the previous nightly build, the build will not proceed because there are no changes.

 Thanks to
 [GitHub's concurrency settings](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#concurrency),
 only one nightly or regular release job may be running at a given time.
-If a build is triggered when another one is in progress, it will be pending until the first one finishes.
+If a build is triggered while another one is in progress, it will be pending until the first one finishes.

 ## Nightly Build Versions